Star Wars prequel trilogy: Background

 According to original trilogy producer Gary Kurtz, loose plans for a prequel trilogy were developed during the outlining of the original two films.
-In 1980, Lucas confirmed that he had the nine-film series plotted, but due to the stress of producing the original trilogy and pressure from his wife to settle down, he had decided to cancel further sequels by 1981.
+In 1980, Lucas confirmed that he had the nine-film series plotted, but due to the stress of producing the original trilogy and pressure from his wife Marcia Lucas to settle down, he had decided to cancel further sequels by 1981.

 However, technical advances in the late 1980s and early 1990s, including the ability to create computer-generated imagery (CGI), inspired Lucas to consider that it might be possible to revisit his saga.
 In 1989, Lucas stated that the prequel trilogy would be "unbelievably expensive."
 After viewing an early CGI test created by Industrial Light & Magic for Jurassic Park, Lucas said:

-We did a test for Steven Spielberg; and when we put them up on the screen I had tears in my eyes.
+We did a test for Steven Spielberg, and when we put them up on the screen I had tears in my eyes.
 It was like one of those moments in history, like the invention of the lightbulb or the first telephone call.
 A major gap had been crossed and things were never going to be the same.

 In 1992, Lucas acknowledged that he had plans to create the prequel trilogy in the Lucasfilm Fan Club magazine, and announced this to Variety in late 1993.
 Producer Rick McCallum reached out to Frank Darabont, who had previously written The Young Indiana Jones Chronicles and The Shawshank Redemption, for possible future writing duties.
 He was considered until at least 1995, but as time went on, Lucas continued writing the screenplays himself.
-Before Lucas chose to direct the prequels, Return of the Jedi director Richard Marquand expressed interest on directing one of the prequel films, up until his death in 1987.
+Jeffrey Boam, who had previously written Indiana Jones and the Last Crusade for Lucas, was interested in 1995 to rewrite and polish Lucas' scripts for the prequels.
+Before Lucas chose to direct the prequels, Return of the Jedi director Richard Marquand expressed interest in directing one of the prequel films, up until his death in 1987.
 The popularity of the franchise had been prolonged by the Star Wars Expanded Universe, so that it still had a large audience.
 A theatrical rerelease of the original trilogy in 1997 'updated' the 20-year-old films with the style of CGI envisioned for the new episodes.